aws/aws-lambda-dotnet/Docs/lambda-annotations-design.md

 * LambdaFunction
     * Placed on a method.
 Indicates this method should be exposed as a Lambda function.
 * LambdaStartup
     * Placed on a class.
 Indicates this type should be used as the startup class and is used to configure the dependency injection and middleware.
+There can only be one class in a Lambda project with this attribute.
 * LambdaCloudFormationTemplate
     * Assembly level attribute that configures where the CloudFormation data is written.
 * ApiGatewayHttpApi & ApiGatewayRestAPI